Mohamed El-Amine Souef

+Mohamed El-Amine Souef (born July 28, 1962) is a Comorian diplomat who has been serving as United Nations Secretary-General António Guterres's Special Representative for Central Africa and Head of the United Nations Regional Office for Central Africa (UNOCA) since 2026.

+Over the course of his career, Souef served as his country's foreign minister, ambassador to Egypt, and Permanent Representative to the Arab League (1995–1998).

+Early life and education

+Souef holds a post-graduate diploma of Advanced Studies in Modern Literature from Sidi Mohamed Ben Abdellah University in Fez, Morocco, and a bachelor’s degree in Language and Literature from the Islamic University of Madinah in Saudi Arabia.
+He also attended diplomatic training at the Institute for Diplomatic Studies of Egypt in 1991 and the Foreign Service Academy of Islamabad, Pakistan from 1991 to 1992.

+Career

+Career in national government

-Mohamed El-Amine Souef (born July 28, 1962) is a Comorian diplomat and former foreign minister, ambassador to Egypt, and Permanent Representative to the Arab League (1995–1998).
-He has been appointed deputy Foreign Minister in charge of the Arab World by president Mohamed Taki Abdulkarim in 1998.
+Souef was appointed deputy Foreign Minister in charge of the Arab World by president Mohamed Taki Abdulkarim in 1998.
 He first became foreign minister in 1999, following the military coup of Azali Assoumani.
 He resigned briefly in January 2002, along with Azali Assoumani, to make way for a transitional government, but he was reappointed a few months later when Assoumani won elections and regained power.
 He lost his post again in July 2005 during a cabinet reshuffle.
-After the reshuffle, Mr. Souef was named Ambassador and Permanent Representative of the Comoros to the United Nations in New York (April 2006).
+After the reshuffle, Souef was named Ambassador and Permanent Representative of the Comoros to the United Nations in New York (April 2006).
 Previously, in government, He served as Parliamentarian, Minister of Foreign Affairs and Cooperation, State Minister in charge of Cooperation, Ambassador to Egypt and Permanent Representative to the Arab League States and, Adviser to the President of the Comoros.

-Mr. Souef had served UN DPKO after a long carrier within the Government of the Comoros.
+Career with the United Nations

+Souef served as head of the United Nations Multidimensional Integrated Stabilization Mission in Mali (MINUSMA), based in Gao/Mali from 2015 to 2017 and again in 2020 and 2022.
+He held the same title in the United Nations–African Union Mission in Darfur (UNAMID) Khartoum liaison office (KLO) and UNAMID Office in south and North Darfur from 2011 to 2015.

+Career with the African Union

-Mr. Souef was appointed on September 1, 2022 as the Special Envoy of the African Union (AU) for Somalia and head the AU's Transition Mission in Somalia (ATMIS), replacing the Mozambican diplomat Francisco Madeira, who had held the office since 2015.
-Mr. SOUEF is currently working at the African Union Commission as Chief of Staff since Mr. Mahmoud Ali Youssouf who was elected Chairperson of the African Union Commission in February 2025 took his position in March 2025.
+In 2022, Souef was appointed as the Special Envoy of the African Union (AU) for Somalia and head the AU's Transition Mission in Somalia (ATMIS), replacing Mozambican diplomat Francisco Madeira.
+In 2025, he worked at the African Union Commission as Chief of Staff.